muouim/aefast26/AE_INSTRUCTION.md

 - If the script has not been executed before and the code has not been copied or compiled, the script will be executed.
 - If the script is currently being executed by another AEC, a message will prompt: ”`The script is already running, please wait.`“
 - If the script has already been executed, a message will prompt: "`Environment setup is complete, no need to run the script again.`"
-- If AEC want to re-run the environment setup (some unexpected issues or something went wrong), please run `/tmp/build_ae.flag` the reset the environment setup status.
+- If AEC want to re-run the environment setup (some unexpected issues or something went wrong), please run `rm /tmp/build_ae.flag` the reset the environment setup status.

 ## Evaluations